How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Common mistakes (and how to avoid them):

-• No follow-up plan — If further action is needed, record what and who
+• No follow-up plan.
+If further action is needed, record what and who

 Best practices to follow:

-• Distinguish between fixed and outstanding issues
+• Distinguish between issues you fixed and issues that are still outstanding

-• Include who you reported issues to
+• Include who you reported outstanding issues to

 5. Photo evidence

-Photograph any hazards or issues identified.
+Photograph any hazards or issues identified during the walk.

 Why it matters: